harshagarwal-mono/POCPaginationSyncedFonts/README.md

 - Need Loading State For Font List Activation Status.
 - Need Disable State For All The Filters If Not Available.
 - Need Loading Screen For Filter Applying If Needs To Be Changed.
+- Need loading Screen or Loading State For Family Activation Status.

 ## Functionaity Tweaks
 - Lets Not Show Languages Only For which the fonts are available.
 Let show all the languages.
 Certainly it will save some time.